securitybunker/databunker.org/content/use-case/data-minimization/index.md

 You can see an email received by a job candidate from GitHub.
 GitHub tells the candidate that his personal data will be removed in 30 days.
 Or, the candidate can leave his details by pressing "Keep my Data".

-As with this example, to comply with privacy requirements, you must not wait for your customer's **forget-me request**. ``You need to start the removal of personal data for these customers by yourself.``
+As with this example, to comply with privacy requirements, you must not wait for your customer's **forget-me request**. ``You need to start the removal of personal data for these expired customers by yourself.``

 ## Introduction to Databunker